- Stock: In Stock

 What's in the Box

-The package contents image below confirms every item included in the H10 20W kit — from the pre-assembled frame and laser module to the testing materials and safety goggles.
+The package contents shown below confirm every item included in the H10 20W kit, from the pre-assembled frame and laser module to the testing materials and safety goggles.

 - Ortur Laser Master H10 frame (pre-assembled)